GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 ### Google Cloud IoT Core

-If you’ve never used Google IoT Core, don’t worry, the steps below will get you setup to transmit telemetry data to the cloud but before we can do that lets talk about Google IoT Core and its components.
+If you’ve never used IoT Core, don’t worry, the steps below will get you setup to transmit telemetry data to the cloud but before we can do that lets talk about IoT Core and its components.
 Google Cloud IoT Core is a complete set of tools to connect, process, store, and analyze data both at the edge and in the cloud.
 Google Cloud IoT consists of the device management API for creating and managing logical collections of devices and the protocol bridge which adapts device-friendly protocols (MQTT or HTTP) to scalable Google infrastructure.

 Now that we have a little bit of information about Google Cloud IoT Core lets set it up.